bedag/helm-charts/CONTRIBUTING.md

 ## Documentation

 The documentation for each chart is done with [helm-docs](https://github.com/norwoodj/helm-docs).
 This way we can ensure that values are consistent with the chart documentation.

+See [here](https://github.com/norwoodj/helm-docs#installation) how to install the tool.
+Don't forget to execute `helm-docs` before pushing ;), our workflows will check that.

 **NOTE**: When creating your own `README.md.gotmpl`, don't forget to add it to your `.helmignore` file.